Thursday, 29 July 2021

 since we are well into July.
 The gooseberries and redcurrants are ripe and I have been picking some of them today; I will freeze the gooseberries and make redcurrant jelly.
 On Tuesday morning James and I walked along to Burnside to pick up a picture that we had put in to get framed at Brian MacDougall's, and we also had a coffee sitting outside at Cafe Gelato.
 As we walked home I was absolutely sweltering.

 I am blogging while half watching the Euros semi-final between England and Denmark*, with Ally, Cat, James and Iain.
 I'm supporting England, because Scotland has already been knocked out.
-In this I think that I am in the minority in Scotland, where very many people would support "A.B.E." (anybody but England.)
+In this I think that I am in the minority in Scotland, where very many people would support "A.B.E." (anybody but England, which I think is racist.)
 But if Scotland are no longer in a competition I like to support the other home nations.

 A propos of nothing, I remembered earlier that today would have been my Mum and Dad's 60th wedding anniversary.